bpmn-io/draggle/README.md

 When this option is enabled, if the user clicks on an input element the drag won't start until their mouse pointer exits the input.
 This translates into the user being able to select text in inputs contained inside draggable elements, and still drag the element by moving their mouse outside of the input -- so you get the best of both worlds.

 This option is enabled by default.
 Turn it off by setting it to `false`.
-If its disabled your users won't be able to select text in inputs within `dragula` containers with their mouse.
+If its disabled your users won't be able to select text in inputs within `draggle` containers with their mouse.

 ### API

-The `dragula` method returns a tiny object with a concise API.
-We'll refer to the API returned by `dragula` as `drake`.
+The `draggle` method returns a tiny object with a concise API.
+We'll refer to the API returned by `draggle` as `drake`.

 #### `drake.containers`

-This property contains the collection of containers that was passed to `dragula` when building this `drake` instance.
+This property contains the collection of containers that was passed to `draggle` when building this `drake` instance.
 You can `push` more containers and `splice` old containers at will.

 #### `drake.dragging`